beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-The result will be
+The result will be:

 ```json
 {
     "resourceType": "Patient",
     "birthDate": "2023-05-03"
 }
 ```

-Let's extract name, phone number and email fields:
+To extract the name, phone number, and email fields:

 ```json
 {
     "resourceType": "Patient",